GiovanniP24/Group_3_Bootcamp/README.md

-# STARTUP AGENCY - Bootcamp Project
+# HelpUp Studios - Bootcamp Project

 A group of four students will be designing a professional agency site with an original logo and tagline.